samomidi/Predicting-Oxygen-intake---R-and-SAS-bootstrapping-/README.md

 While the SAS macro performs the same task, its current implementation is limited to accept only one independent variable.
 The SAS file included performs a bootstrap of 10000 repetitions on the linear model of Age ~ Weight.
 It prints to an RTF file in the same folder a table of mean coefficients and their 95% Confidence Intervals, as well as density plots for the coefficients and intercepts.
 An example SAS output file is provided in the /code directory.

-The following plots show the time taken against the log of the number of samples for each of the R bootstrapping functions.
+The following plots show the time taken against the log of the number of resamples for each of the R bootstrapping functions.
 It is clear that in all cases the optimized function is much faster, but also that, at a high enough number of resamples, parallelization can further increase the function's efficiency:
 ![R Benchmarking](/Plots/Plot123.jpg)